amaalabdulle/react-portfolio/README.md

 ## Usage

 You can navigate through my projects and learn more about each one.
 Feel free to check out the alt text of images, showcasing my attention to accessibility details.
-The website is deployed at https://amaalabdulle.github.io/react-portfolio/.

 ![alt text](./portfolio/src/images/react-portfolio.png)